US From Mount Athos ... to your home

 The name of the Monastery probably comes from the founder of the oldest monastery in the area, the hermit Grigorios Helandaris.
 Around 980 AD the monk Grigorios built, together with other monks, a small church and a small house, on the site where the Monastery is today.
 According to tradition, there is also the interpretation that the name of the Monastery is based on the etymology of the word "helandio" which is the Byzantine ship.

-Map of Mount Athos MORE
+The 20 Monasteries of Mount Athos MORE

 Holy Monastery of Agios Pavlos: a brief history of the Monastery with the miraculous icon of Our Lady of Myrovlytissa